 Days 13-14: Overnight sail to the Canary Islands

-Finally, we have to leave the much loved Morocco behind and head west into the Atlantic Ocean bound for the island of Lanzarote in the Canaries.
-How long this takes will depend exactly where we set off from, but you can expect 24-36 hours of wonderful open ocean sailing.
-Still warm and usually with great wind, we soon see the Canaries appear over the horizon and we will arrive in Puerto Calero in time for a good old end of trip party!
+For the final leg of our adventure, we have to leave the much loved Morocco behind and head west into the Atlantic Ocean.
+We are bound for the island of Lanzarote in the Canaries!
+How long this takes will depend on where on the Moroccan coast we set sail from, but you can expect 24-36 hours of exhilarating open ocean sailing.
+Still warm and usually with good wind, we will sail west into the setting sun, and spend a full night at sea, with the moon and stars for company.
+It’s fun, exciting and a complete change of gear after our wanderings down the Moroccan coast.
+It’s great to have the wind in the hair, salt spray and be out on the open ocean.
+As dawn breaks, we’ll see the Canaries appear over the horizon, and before we know it we will arrive in Puerto Calero in time for a good old end of trip party!

 JOINING & LEAVING THE BOAT

 - You should join the boat in Cadiz harbour after 1200 hrs on the start day.
 It is good if you can join us as close to 1200 hrs as possible, but if your flight or ferry gets in later than this, that is fine.
 We will ask you closer to the time to let us know your travel details.